Current trends and future directions in event-based control: Analyzing the sampling behavior of event-based control

 Thus, the asymptotic behavior of systems with event-based control can be analyzed by analyzing fixed points of the angle mapping $\Psi$.
 It is however in general still difficult to analyze the angle map.
 Results for specific conditions that facilitate the analysis of the angle map are given in \cite{rajan2024asymptotic}.
 The consideration of fixed points can also be conceptually applied to higher dimensional systems.
 In \cite[Section IV]{gleizer2023chaos}, conditions for the existence and attractivity of invariant hyperplanes for event-based control are presented, which allow drawing conclusion about the asymptotic sampling behavior of higher dimensional systems.
 The analysis of periodic sampling patterns using invariance arguments is further studied in \cite{velasco2009equilibrium}.
+In \cite{Rajan2024}, convergence of inter-event times to constant or periodic sampling patterns for linear time-invariant systems under region-based STC is studied with the help of positively invariant subregions.

 The above approaches provide insightful starting points for better understanding the sampling behavior of systems with event-based control.
 However, the statements are limited to specific setups and often only cover the asymptotic behavior.
+Therefore, it is currently challenging to leverage these results for practical reasoning about required resource capacities, apart from asymptotic considerations.
 For this reason, further research is needed for more general setups.